Also on this page:

 If you only need occasional help (or if your income does not qualify you for SNAP), check out the list of food pantries operating in several Wyoming counties here.
 These organizations may not have the resources to distribute food regularly, so be sure to find out their distribution schedule ahead of time.

 Even though it is the state capital and the most populous city in Wyoming, Cheyenne has retained much of its small-town appeal.
-According to Sperling’s Best Places, living here is just a tad more expensive than in the average American city.
+According to Sperling’s Best Places, the cost of living here is around the national average.
 For a college student on a strict budget, this means you might have to get a bit more creative and resourceful so you can afford to live in the city while working toward your degree.
 Fortunately, there is help available in Cheyenne.

 For additional help in Laramie County (to which Cheyenne belongs), contact Community Action of Laramie County, Inc. They can assist you with your housing, child care, and healthcare needs.